Hacker News Trending

 Hacker News is a great source of tech-news.
 However, the site has a very high turnover rate in terms of stories.
 If you do not check it daily it is easy to miss something.

 That is why I created Hacker News Trending (HN Trending).
-HN Trending is a simple website that aggregates Hacker news stories by popularity over the past week, month, year, and over all time.
+HN Trending was a simple website that aggregated Hacker news stories by popularity over the past week, month, year, and over all time.
 After 4 years I decided to shut down hacker news trending.

 IEX API Python